-- Access to our i2b alumni - Access to experts on everything to do with business plans and self-employment - Access to financing and funding institutions i2b offers you the unique opportunity to have your complete business plan evaluated, free of charge, by two independent experts - multiple times if you wish.
+- Access to our i2b alumni - Access to experts on everything to do with business plans and self-employment - Access to partner organisations and regional partners i2b offers you the unique opportunity to have your complete business plan evaluated, free of charge, by two independent experts - multiple times if you wish.
 Submission is possible at any time and the business plans are treated with complete confidentiality.
 Use this opportunity to get objective, constructive feedback!
 This is how it's done: